How To Apply For The Employee Retention Tax Credit

 Step 4: Check The Status Of Your ERC Application

-As we mentioned above, staying in touch with your lender/program is important throughout the application process to keep everything moving smoothly.
-Whatever contact information you give them (personal/business cell, landline phone number, and/or email), make sure it is something you access daily.
-Turn your ringer on and add their number to your contacts to avoid any unintentional missed or blocked calls.
-Add their email to your contacts as well while you’re at it, and make sure you’re checking it regularly so you can send any additional documents they may require.
+Staying in touch with your ERC professional is important throughout the application process to keep everything moving smoothly.
+Make sure to provide updated contact information.
+Turn your phone ringer on and add the company’s phone number to your contacts to avoid unintentional missed or blocked calls.
+Add the company’s email address to your contacts and check your inbox daily to send additional documents and information if needed.

 Step 5: Receive Your Employee Retention Credit Refund